Sharathp9585/Excel-Sales-Analytics/README.md

 -A Market P&L Statement to gauge the financial health across different markets.(https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)

-------Why Finance Analytics?
-Finance analytics are key to evaluating financial performance, aiding in decision-making, and communicating with stakeholders at Atliq Hardware.
+------**Why Finance Analytics?** Finance analytics are key to evaluating financial performance, aiding in decision-making, and communicating with stakeholders at Atliq Hardware.

 ------Importance of Finance Data Analysis: It's crucial for benchmarking Atliq's performance and setting the groundwork for future budgeting and forecasting.

-Role of These Reports: These reports are my first step in aligning financial planning with Atliq Hardware's strategic goals and instilling confidence in their financial future.
+**Role of These Reports:** These reports are my first step in aligning financial planning with Atliq Hardware's strategic goals and instilling confidence in their financial future.

 ## Technical Skills Developed:
  - [x]	Learned the basics of ETL (Extract, Transform, Load) methodology.